Vascular Plants of North Carolina

 Native of Eurasia; in N.A. throughout the eastern states and western states, scarce in the middle states and in Canada.

-AbundanceGenerally common in the Coastal Plain, Sandhills, and Piedmont; infrequent to frequent in the Mountains.
+AbundanceGenerally common to abundant in the Coastal Plain, Sandhills, and Piedmont; infrequent to frequent in the Mountains.

 HabitatDry to moist roadsides, railroad margins, fields, meadows, campus weed, lawn weed, vacant lots, waste ground, clearings.